Praqma/helmsman/docs/desired_state_specification.md

 - **slackWebhook** : a [Slack](http://slack.com) Webhook URL to receive Helmsman notifications.
 This can be passed directly or in an environment variable.
 - **msTeamsWebhook** : a [Microsoft Teams](https://www.microsoft.com/pl-pl/microsoft-teams/group-chat-software) Webhook URL to receive Helmsman notifications.
 This can be passed directly or in an environment variable.
 - **reverseDelete** : if set to `true` it will reverse the priority order whilst deleting.
-- **eyamlEnabled** : if set to `true' it will use [hiera-eyaml](https://github.com/voxpupuli/hiera-eyaml) to decrypt secret files instead of using default helm-secrets based on sops
+- **eyamlEnabled** : if set to `true` it will use [hiera-eyaml](https://github.com/voxpupuli/hiera-eyaml) to decrypt secret files instead of using default helm-secrets based on sops
 - **eyamlPrivateKeyPath** : if set with path to the eyaml private key file, it will use it instead of looking for default one in ./keys directory relative to where Helmsman were run.
 It needs to be defined in conjunction with eyamlPublicKeyPath.
 - **eyamlPublicKeyPath** : if set with path to the eyaml public key file, it will use it instead of looking for default one in ./keys directory relative to where Helmsman were run.
 It needs to be defined in conjunction with eyamlPrivateKeyPath.
 - **globalHooks** : defines global lifecycle hooks to apply yaml manifest before and/or after different helmsman operations.
 Check [here](how_to/apps/lifecycle_hooks.md) for more details.